Martin Hodgson: Playing career

 Hodgson signed for rugby league club Swinton aged 17 during January 1927, he became a goal-kicking for Swinton, with whom he reached the final of the 1927 Lancashire Cup, playing in their victory over Wigan.
 He won caps for Great Britain while at Swinton in 1929-30 against Australia (2 matches), in 1932 against Australia (3 matches), New Zealand (3 matches), in 1933 against Australia (3 matches), in 1936 against Australia (3 matches), New Zealand, and in 1937 against Australia.
 Hodgson also won caps for England while at Swinton in 1928 against Wales, in 1929 against Other Nationalities, in 1932 against Wales, in 1935 against France, in 1936 against Wales (2 matches), France, in 1937 against France.

 During the 1929–30 Kangaroo tour of Great Britain Hodgson played as a in the 2nd and 3rd Ashes series Test matches against Australia, helping the hosts retain the title.
-He was selected to go on the 1932 Great Britain Lions tour, playing as ad New Zealand.
+He was selected to go on the 1932 Great Britain Lions tour, playing as a New Zealand.
 In 1931 Hodgson's Swinton side won the Championship.
 During the 1933–34 Kangaroo tour of Great Britain he was a for the Great Britain side that became the first to defeat Australia in all three Ashes tests.
 In 1935 Hodgson was again part of a Swinton Championship-winning side.
 He played in the 1935 Match of Champions for the English Champions against the French champions.

-Hodgson was selected to go on the 1936 Great Britain Lions tour, playing at and kicking goals in all three Ashes test against Australia.
+Hodgson was selected to go on the 1936 Great Britain Lions tour, playing at and kicking goals in all three Ashes tests against Australia.
 His goal kicking proved decisive in the third and deciding test.
 During the 1937–38 Kangaroo tour he played in one test match for England and one tour match for Swinton against the Australians.

-In April 1940 at a match for Swinton against Rochdale Hornets at the Athletic Grounds, Rochdale, Hodgson set the long distance penalty goal record with a kick of 77.75 yards in (This record is disputed.
+In April 1940 at a match for Swinton against Rochdale Hornets at the Athletic Grounds, Rochdale, Hodgson set the long-distance penalty goal record with a kick of 77.75 yards in (This record is disputed.
 Arthur Atkinson of Castleford kicked a penalty goal from 75-yards in the 20-10 victory over St. Helens at Knowsley Road, St. Helens on Saturday 26 October 1929).
 Swinton reached the final of the 1940 Lancashire Cup, and Hodgson played in their victory over Widnes in the final.